3 Email Metrics to Watch — and 2 More Metrics to Check

 Seeing the Fruits of Your Labor: UTM Tagging Your Emails

 When set up correctly, a UTM tag will tell you where your website traffic came from.
-Simplified, a UTM tag is a string of text added to the end of URL link for tracking the activity of that link and source.
+Simplified, a UTM tag is a string of text added to the end of a URL link for tracking the activity of that link and source.

 Once you have tracked your data, jump over to Google Analytics.
 This is the place to see if your email referral traffic is hitting the benchmarks you have set.